ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 an appropriate value may be determined from the differential privacy ({{dp}}) parameters in use, if any.

+### Relaxing Report Processing Rules

+DAP Aggregators enforce several rules for report processing related to the privacy of individual measurements:

+1. Each report may be aggregated at most once ({{batch-buckets}})

+1. A batch bucket may be collected at most once (reports pertaining to collected buckets are rejected; see {{batch-buckets}})

+1. A batch may only be collected if the number of reports aggregated exceeds the minimum batch size ({{collect-flow}})

+It may be desirable to relax these rules in some applications.
+It may also be safe to do so when DAP is combined with other privacy enhancements such as differential privacy.
+When applications wish to relax any of one of these requirements, they:

+1. MUST adhere to the VDAF's requirements for aggregating a report more than once.
+See {{Section 5.3 of !VDAF}} for details.

+1. SHOULD define a mechanism by which each party explicitly opts into the change in report processing rules, e.g., via a report extension ({{report-extensions}}).
+This helps prevent an implementation from relaxing the rules by mistake.

 ### Task Configuration Agreement and Consistency

 In order to execute a DAP task, it is necessary for all parties to ensure they